stnicolasxiao/vlang.js/readme.md

-# vlisp torelant parser for lsp

-This parser is developed for lsp.
+# vlang interpreter running on web

 features:

-1. errors torelant
-2. autocomplete suggest list
-3. incremental source parsing
+1. written in typescript
+2. eazy to use
+3. memory safety